Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Experimental Study

 \subsection{Efficiency of \our}

 We run SimKGC \footnote{https://github.com/intfloat/SimKGC} on WN18RR and conduct an efficiency comparison with \our-TransE.
-We employ the same convergence criteria, halting the training process when the improvement in MRR is less than 0.05.
 Table \ref{table:efficiency} illustrates the model efficiency of \our-TransE and SimKGC on WN18RR with a batch size of 1024.
 In \our-TransE, the Fine-tuning PLMs with BYOL step converges in 2 epochs, and the Structured Triple Knowledge Learning step achieves convergence in 7 epochs (9 epochs in total).
 The total training time is 3550 seconds.
 SimKGC converges in 8 epochs, and the total training time is 3331 seconds.
 Consequently, the overall computational cost of \our is comparable with SimKGC.